zumba/regex-match-commenter-action/README.md

 [![CodeQL](https://github.com/zumba/regex-match-commenter-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/zumba/regex-match-commenter-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-This GitHub Action searches for specified regular expression patterns in the changes of a pull request.
+This GitHub Action searches for specified regular expression pattern in the changes of a pull request.
 If matches are found, it can optionally mark the pull request for changes and add inline comments.
 If no matches are found, a comment is added to the pull request.

 Some use cases are for detecting PII changes on the code.
 For example, you can monitor if the words `email`, `phone`, `street`, `password`, etc. are part of the changes.
 The match uses regex, so you can also look for variables such as `\w+@\w+.\w+` to look for an actual e-mail address.